 Gaining access to private lands, locations for hunting or exploring the remoteness of the swamp can require specialized transportation in Big Cypress.
 Customized four-wheel drive vehicles called swamp buggies and airboats provide passage through the many difficulties found in the remoteness of the preserve’s 729,000 acres.
 Permits and vehicle inspections are required to explore the preserve’s network of off-road vehicle trails.
-Explore more information online or visit the off-road vehicle office at the Oasis Visitor Center.
+Explore more information online or visit the off-road vehicle office at the Nathaniel P. Reed Visitor Center.

 Traditional Use and Occupancy by Miccosukee and Seminole TribesThese two tribes still call Big Cypress and the Everglades home and continue to access resources as their ancestors did.
 Using timber for the construction of traditional shelters called “chickees,” or harvesting plants and animals for personal use.
 The Miccosukee and Seminole Tribes have their legacy and traditional way of life secured through the creation of Big Cypress National Preserve.